- You are here:

 Nsumbu National Park hugs the shores of Lake Tanganyika, at Zambia’s northernmost tip, taking in cliffs, beaches and sheltered bays, as well as hills and valleys in the interior.

 It isn’t a great place for seeing big game – there are antelope, buffalo, zebra and occasionally lions and elephants here, but a visit could easily pass without seeing anything much, although puku and warthog sometimes visit the beaches.

 This is more of a place to relax in on the beach (there are two lodges here, one inside, and one just outside the park) or to indulge in a spot of angling.
 Nsumbu is popular with fishermen, and Nile perch, tigerfish and lake salmon can all be caught here.

 Swimming is probably best avoided though, the lake is stuffed full of monstrous Nile crocodiles!

 Emma is an award-winning travel writer for Rough Guides, National Geographic Traveller, Travel Africa magazine and The Independent.

 Lakeshore park with a promising future

-Lying on the southwestern shore of Lake Tanganyika, Sumbu (or Nsumbu) is popular with would-be tigerfish-wrestlers.
+Lying on the southwestern shore of Lake Tanganyika, Nsumbu is popular with would-be tigerfish-wrestlers.
 I’m not into angling and am not too keen on the lake’s other fearsome residents, crocodiles, but the park does have other attractions.